emard/roomba-wifi/README.md

 # Power supply

-Get 3.3V switching power supply modile from ebay for $2.
+Get 3.3V switching power supply module from ebay for $2:

     2A DC 5V-23V to 3.3V DC-DC Step-Down Power Supply Buck Module for esp8266 WiFi

-On the back of the module is written
+On the back of the module PCB is written:

        Canton-Power
           DC-DC